3b1b/site_demo/contents/fourier_transforms/fourier_transforms.md

 Going back to the previous example of the "Almost Fourier Transform," the first thing one might criticize is the fact that the movement of the center of mass for our winding wire has both an $$x$$ and a $$y$$ component, but we are only plotting the $$x$$-component!
 Let's attack that issue first.

-When dealing with 2-dimensional topics in math, it's often elegant to think of the second dimension as the complex plane.
+In principle we could treat the center of mass as a 2d vector, however often in mathematics when rotation is involved, the formulas become notably more elegant when we represent 2d values as complex numbers.
 For this example, the center of mass would become complex number with both a real and imaginary part.
-One key advantage to this is that complex numbers lend themselves to descriptions of topics dealing with winding and rotation.
+Why bring in imaginary numbers?
+Well, Euler's formula is why.

-For example, Euler's formula famously tells us that if we were to take $$e^{i n}$$, where $$n$$ is some arbitrary number (like 2.0), and $$i$$ is the typical complex variable of $$\sqrt{-1}$$, we will find ourselves on the point we would get by walking counter-clockwise $$n$$ units along a circle of radius 1 in the complex plane, as shown below:
+Euler's formula famously tells us that if we were to take $$e^{i n}$$, where $$n$$ is some arbitrary number (like 2.0), and $$i$$ is the typical complex variable of $$\sqrt{-1}$$, we will find ourselves on the point we would get by walking counter-clockwise $$n$$ units along a circle of radius 1 in the complex plane, as shown below:

 <p align="center">
     <img  src="res/e2i.png" style="width:50%" />
 </p>

-If you are curious, there is a full video [here](LINK) for why this is the case.
+<p><span style="color:blue"> Make into a video </span></p>

+If you are curious, I've made two multiple videos explaining why this is true, a [quick one](https://youtu.be/v0YEaeIClKY) offering an explanation from the perspective of differential equations, a [longer one](https://youtu.be/mvmuCPvRoWQ) offering a connection to group theory, and a [longer one still](https://youtu.be/ZxYOEwM6Wbk) targeted at someone just seeing it for the first time.
+<p><span style="color:blue"> Once the scaffolding of the site is set up, replace these with links to the appropriate blog posts </span></p>

-So how might we describe rotating at a rate of $$f$$ cycles per second?
+Armed with Euler's formula, how might we describe rotating at a rate of $$f$$ cycles per second?
 Well, it would simply be:

 $$